V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 The calculation of who to pair and to find nearby or relevant players to notify is a N^2 loop if done normally.

+Create seperate systems for movement versus notifies like a trade request.

 ## Describe the proposed option and how it helps to overcome the problem or limitation

 I propose we have groups of servers handling entities.
 Each server is synchronized with mvsqlite.